PGS – aneuploidy screening

 New method Array CGH

 We have introduced the screening of aneuploidy using the method Array CGH, which enables us to control 24 chromosomes.
 The aim of the test is to choose embryos without genetic abnormalities for the transfer in the uterus.
 Those genetic abnormalities could lead to serious developmental defects and they would also increase the risk of a miscarriage and reduce the chance of a successful pregnancy.
-Microchips are now used for the screening of the most appropriate embryos – the array CGH method replaced the now obsolete FISH method, which we perform only for sex selection.
+Microchips are now used for the screening of the most appropriate embryos – the array CGH method replaced the now obsolete FISH method.

 The method can be immediately used in a fresh cycle for a three- or five-day-old embryo.
 However, we mainly try not to use one cell of a three-day-old embryo, but a higher number of cells of a five- or six-days-old blastocyst and perform the analysis only as soon as we have several samples, which is economically more advantageous for the patient.